hageyahhoo/Agile2020/Agile2020.md

 <br />

 #### 1. REFINE FAILURE DETECTION SYSTEM WITH KARATE
-For `public APIs`, we started direct conversations with the product development team members to discover their real needs and concerns at first.
+For public APIs, we started direct conversations with the product development team members to discover their real needs and concerns at first.
 In other words, we did "Product Discovery" approach again.
 We talked daily via video conference system.
 We discussed with the Product Manager if he came to our office.

 Through these discussions, we found that test scripts written in JUnit were hard for them.
 Therefore, we investigated and proposed lots of testing tools to them.